prashantsingh8962/PwC-Forage-Power-BI-Intern/README.md

 ### Why is this so?
 Here is a hint: Calculating the following measures could help to define proper KPIs:

-- of men
+- Total no.s of men
-- of women
+- Total no.s of women
-- of leavers
+- Total no.s of leavers
 - % employees promoted (FY21)
 - % of women promoted
 - % of hires men